pmagbor/QueryMind/README.md

 ## QueryMind 🤖🧠
-By: Orayda, Kenda, Paula and Taleen
+By: Orayda Shagifa, Kenda Najjar, Paula Magbor and Taleen Alkadah

 ## Inspiration 🤔
 As students, we've often faced challenges with understanding course content and trying to seek out resources like additional practice questions without breaking the bank.
 This personal struggle inspired us to create QueryMind, a web application that helps enhance student's comprehension.